 Share A Moment Where You Created a Positive Impact In Someone’s Life Through Your Blog

-After writing my open letter to depression and sharing it on all of my social media platforms, a few young women between 15-18 reached out to me because they felt better about themselves after reading my story.
+After writing my open letter to depression and sharing it on my social media platforms, a few young women between 15 and 18 reached out to me because they felt better about themselves after reading my story.
 As someone who was once a teen, I know how hard it is to feel confident in yourself when struggling with mental health illnesses.

 Some of the girls even mentioned that I am the reasons they’re alive right now.
 I couldn’t believe it.
 Of course, I still check in with some teen girls to make sure they’re alright, but it makes me happy knowing that other young girls can see themselves through me and find the strength to love themselves and recover.